jkblume/family-dashboard/README.md

 1. Change directory to imageprocessing.
 Start the face processing script: `python face_detect_cam.py`.
 1. Navigate to http://localhost:1024 into your browser to open the dashboard.

+--> to change frontend from debug to prod mode; change main.js django and socketIo stub svc to real data (both true to false)

 ## Infrastructure Setup

 Be warned: Traffic is currently transfered over http (not encrypted) and you are opening port 8000 to the internet.